tsinghua-ideal/flare/Readme.md

 ## Usage

 You can write you Spark App in `./app/src/main.rs`.
-But only supports `map` now.
+It supports `map` and `group_by` now.
 And the you need to revise the correspond part in enclave, I mark `TODO` for it.
 In nutshell, user only needs to revise app and enclave now.